Dress Code – Red Shirt, Black Tie… You’re History

 1998’s guitar based excursion ‘Electric Music’ aside, Bartos has remained the beacon of hope for KRAFTWERK enthusiasts frustrated by the drought of fresh, new material since 1986’s ‘Electric Cafe’.
 After all, Bartos co-wrote ‘The Model’, ‘The Robots’, ‘Neon Lights’, ‘Numbers’ and ‘Computer Love’.
 If people can still hold enough regard for a version of the Düsseldorf quartett featuring just Ralf Hütter to crash the websites of the world’s art spaces, then Kark Bartos should at least be accorded some kind of equal status.

 Since ‘Communication’, there has been the move towards download culture and smart technology.
-But Herr Bartos told The Electricity Club: “The change in music culture had no influence in the making of this album.
+But Herr Bartos said: “The change in music culture had no influence in the making of this album.
 It is true: the music industry has lost its business model but that did not change the power of music”.

 Utilising musical sketches gathered during his period with KRAFTWERK, his post-KW project ELEKTRIC MUSIC and ELECTRONIC, ‘Off The Record’ is a fully realised collection with trademark robotics and warm melodics at its heart, driven by solid Minimoog basslines and snappy beats.